-V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must:

-V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific for growth; and, (Core)
+Tourist and the second V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones.
+(Core) V.A.1.d).(2) assist fellows in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, (Core) V.A.1.d).(3) develop plans for fellows failing to progress, following institutional policies and procedures.

-Milestones.
 (Core)

-V.A.1.d).(2) assist fellows in developing individualized learning plans to capitalize on their strengths and identify areas institutional policies and procedures.
-(Core)

-V.A.1.d).(3) develop plans for fellows failing to progress, following